 “I wish I could.”
 My heart swelled as I watched them climb aboard the school bus.

 For over a decade, the first day of school for my sons came and went like the tide, steady and inevitable.
-There were no false starts, tears or desperate tugs on my pant leg.
-That was, until 11th grade, when my youngest son announced he intended to graduate a year early (and the tears were mine).
+There were no false starts, tears, or desperate tugs on my pant leg — that is, until 11th grade, when my youngest son announced he intended to graduate a year early (and the tears were mine).
 No one tells us when we have our children that someday we will have to let them go.

 My saving grace was that he would be attending the alternative high school where I worked.
 On his last “first day,” we entered the building together, his arm casually flung over my shoulder.
 Unabashed even in the presence of his peers, he was letting me know that it would be OK.
 And it was.
 He easily fell into the ranks of the other students, both the under and overachievers, misfits and mavericks, who ultimately became the inspiration for my novel, Vote for Remi.

 4. Kathleen Shoop, author of The Road Home (Amazon, $17.18)

 First days of school for my children are always fantastic.
 Beth and Jake both meet each first with enthusiasm and smiles.
 But last year marked Jake moving onto seventh grade, which is located in our high school.
 Waving to him as he practically ran out of the house that day was exciting, but later that morning, when I walked Beth to the sixth grade first-day-of-school photo shoot, it really hit me.
 I’m always pleased to see my children move up and on, so I wasn’t expecting to suddenly feel it — an unsavory pang.